erikglee/HBCD_CBRAIN_PROCESSING/docs/source/bids_details.rst

 The scans.tsv serves as the best source of information about the age of a participant at the time of an acquisition.
 Age information can also be found in the sessions.tsv file under the session folder, where "age" represents the age of the participant at the first in-person data collection.
-All "age" measures are provided in years with three decimal places, based on a birthdate measure that is jittered up to 7 days.
+The "age" measure is provided in years with three decimal places, based on a birthdate measure that is jittered up to 7 days.

 When processing begins, scripts first examine the S3 structure where the